 f.
 Provides SFST inspection resources to support region-led inspections of ISFSIs.
 Plans, schedules, and coordinates, with the Regional Branch Chief, inspections of ISFSI vendors, fabricators, and CoC holders.
 Even though resources for ISFSI inspections are budgeted in advance, together with the Office of Nuclear Reactor Regulation (NRR), the regions are allowed some flexibility in their actual allocation of ISFSI inspection resources to reflect changes in inspection schedule and scope.

 g.
-Serves as the focal point for collecting lessons learned from previous IIPs and provides expertise in the development of new IIPs for specific license ISFSI.
+Serves as the focal point for collecting lessons learned from previous IIPs and provides expertise in the development of new IIPs for specific license ISFSIs.

 h.
 Participates with the Regional Branch Chief in the development of an IIP for each new specific license ISFSI site (see Section 05.05).